kit-sdq/Artemis-SAML2-Test-Docker/README.md

 # Artemis Configuration SAML
 Test environment for SAML.

+**IMPORTANT: It seems that gitlab is not able to start on MacOS if you use file system mapped volumes.
+So you may have to copy the contents for gitlab to a "real" volume**

-** Instead of configuring the whole containers you can obtain a preconfigured data archive from the releases page or iff not present by writing an email **
+*Instead of configuring the whole containers you can obtain a preconfigured data archive from the releases page or iff not present by writing an email*

 ## Instructions for local testing